kristenstarr/februaryDO/README.md

 ## Future Plans

-- Input validation improvement using regex and sanitization.
 - Business logic algorithm optimized, DRY principle, made readable.
 - In memory data store and optimized locking - do we really need to lock the entire in memory cache?
 - Error handling using custom error types.